What’s in a cash offer from one of those California Mobile Home buyer?

 But, I’m not here to steal equity from people.
 I want to help you get out of your situation so that you don’t suffer through the pains of a house not selling (like I’ve been through with my own investments).

-But of course, like the emergency plumber, any money I put into something to help a person out, any time I put to bring a home back to a good family, and any risk I put into something… has to be worth every ones time.
+But of course, like the emergency plumber, any resources I put into something to help a person out, any time I put to bring a home back to a good family, and any risk I put into something… has to be worth every ones time.

 It’s really no-obligation to see if I can help you today.